umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/postman-setup-swagger.md

 ## SSL Certificate verification

-When requesting a token, you might get an error that when viewed in the console states: `Error: unable to verify the first certificate`.
+When requesting a token, you might get an error that reads `Error: unable to verify the first certificate` in the console.
 To resolve this, next to **Invite** button, click on the **Settings** cog wheel in top right corner:

 ![Postman Cog Wheel Location](../images/postman-setup-swagger-cog-wheel.png)